vinogradovs/pbt-java8/README.md

 range -2000 and 2000.
 * The `forAll` construct accepts one or more generators and a function.  `forAll` then executes the function `za.co.no9.pbt.Gen.ITERATIONS` number of times by invoking this function with values that are supplied by call `next` on each of the generators.
-In code the `forAll` method as implemented as
+In code the `forAll` method is implemented as

  ```java
      public static <T> void forAll(Generator<T> gen1, Consumer<T> consumer) {